Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 ....a source of potential danger and conflict.
 They are testing Rockets (last week) and more, and are coming very close to the edge.
 There economy is now crashing, which is the only thing holding them back.
 Be careful of Iran.
 Perhaps Intelligence should go back to school!— Donald J. Trump (@realDonaldTrump) January 30, 2019

+Haspel also said Iran's leadership is assessing whether it should continue to abide by the nuclear agreement — "we do see them debating among themselves as they've failed to realize the economic benefits they hoped for from the deal."

+She appeared with other top intelligence community leaders before the Senate intelligence committee on Tuesday.

-Trump's response followed a number of contradictions between the assessments of the national security establishment and the policies laid down by the White House.
+Trump's response on Wednesday followed a number of contradictions between the assessments of the national security establishment and the policies laid down by the White House.

 - The Pentagon urged a longer commitment to the war in Syria in view of continued security threats from the Islamic State.
-Trump the terror group is defeated and that American forces would be pulling out.
-Director of National Intelligence Dan Coats said ISIS "will continue to be a threat to the United States."
+Trump says the terror group is defeated and that American forces would be pulling out.
+Director of National Intelligence Dan Coats said on Tuesday that ISIS "will continue to be a threat to the United States."

 - Coats said the intelligence community does not believe North Korean leader Kim Jong Un will ever surrender his nuclear weapons because he sees them as essential to the survival of his regime.
 Nonetheless the White House is negotiating another summit with Kim with the aim of "total denuclearization," as the president says.